lijingwang/lijingwang.github.io/_pages/yeonju-kim.md

 **Background**

 I am currently a Ph.D. student in the Department of Earth Sciences at UConn.
 I earned my B.S. and M.S. in civil engineering with an emphasis on water resources management.
 My research has centered on optimization for decision-making processes and streamflow prediction using data science techniques.
-I joined the Department of Earth Science to integrate hydrology with geography, earth science, and related fields.
+I joined the Department of Earth Sciences to integrate hydrology with remote sensing, earth science, and related fields.